Samurai Shodown V: Synopsis

-Seven years after the release of Samurai Shodown IV, the storyline of this game is a prequel for the rest of the series, two years after the events of the original Samurai Shodown, focusing in a new protagonist called Yoshitora Tokugawa that, besides other warriors, must face the rebellion of his former mentor Gaoh Kyogoku Hinowanokami.
-This prequel created little conflicts with the argument of previous games.
+Seven years after the release of Samurai Shodown IV, the storyline of this game is a prequel for the rest of the series, two years before the events of the original Samurai Shodown, focusing on a new protagonist named Yoshitora Tokugawa as he and many other warriors must face the rebellion of Yoshitora's former mentor, Gaoh Kyogoku Hinowanokami who intends on conquering and unifying all of Japan under his rule.

 Development

 SNK Playmore hired Yuki Enterprise (later became Examu) to develop a new Samurai Shodown installment, where project lead Koji Takaya was a former SNK employee and worked on the main titles of the series.
 Takaya and the team developed the title based on decompiled ROM of Samurai Shodown IV with their own development tools.

 Release

-The original Japanese version of the game has a great deal of dialogue in single-player mode; these scenes are left out of the English version.

 Samurai Shodown V (Xbox)

 In 2005, a remixed version was released on the Xbox that had Sankuro Yorozu and Yumeji Kurokouchi as playable characters.